 Raised on the high plains of Montana with six brothers, two sisters, a devout and sporty mother and a WWII Marine-turned-lawyer father, in a home surrounded by cows and nuclear missile silos, she’s lived since in Norway, New York, Oregon and California.
 She’s taught art history, history and writing for more than two decades; worked in museums and for galleries and private collections; worked at climbing gyms on both coasts, and was a researcher for the first several ESPN X Games, covering rock climbing, ice climbing, BMX freestyle and downhill mountain biking.

 A graduate of New York University’s Institute of Fine Arts and a regular contributor to online arts magazine Hyperallergic, she’s a nationally sought-after speaker on women and art.
-She’s a longtime member of that divine Bay Area collective, The Writers Grotto, and former co-host of The GrottoPod: Writers on Writing.
+She is a contributing editor to On the Seawall, and the former co-host of The GrottoPod: Writers on Writing.
 An avid sports fan and Iron(wo)man triathlete, her Narrative magazine essay “At Swim, Two Girls” was included in The Best American Sports Writing 2013.
-She lives in the San Francisco Bay Area with her family, dogs, and too many bikes.
+She lives in the San Francisco Bay Area with her family, dogs, and hella bikes.